justinjhendrick/learnxinyminutes-docs/parasail.html.markdown

 //  Functions
 func Add(X : Univ_Integer; Y : Univ_Integer) -> Univ_Integer is
+   return X + Y;
+end func Add;
-   //  End of line semi-colons are optional return X + Y;
+//  End of line semi-colons are optional
 //  +, +=, -, -=, *, *=, /, /=
-   //  all do what you'd expect (/ is integer division) end func Add;
+//  all do what you'd expect (/ is integer division)

 //  If you find Univ_Integer to be too verbose you can import Short_Names
 //  which defines aliases like Int for Univ_Integer and String for Univ_String import PSL::Short_Names::*, *

 func Greetings() is
-   //  All declarations are 'const', 'var', or 'ref' const S : String := "Hello, World!"
+   const S : String := "Hello, World!"
-   //  Assignment is :=, equality checks are ==, and != is not equals
    Println(S)
 end func Greetings
+//  All declarations are 'const', 'var', or 'ref'
+//  Assignment is :=, equality checks are ==, and != is not equals

 func Boolean_Examples(B : Bool) is
+   const And := B and #true           //  Parallel execution of operands const And_Then := B and then #true //  Short-Circuit const Or := B or #false            //  Parallel execution of operands const Or_Else := B or else #false  //  Short-Cirtuit const Xor := B xor #true end func Boolean_Examples
 //  Booleans are a special type of enumeration
-   //  All enumerations are preceded by a sharp '#' const And := B and #true           //  Parallel execution of operands const And_Then := B and then #true //  Short-Circuit const Or := B or #false            //  Parallel execution of operands const Or_Else := B or else #false  //  Short-Cirtuit const Xor := B xor #true end func Boolean_Examples
+//  All enumerations are preceded by a sharp '#'

 func Fib(N : Int) {N >= 0} -> Int is
-   //  '{N >= 0}' is a precondition to this function
-   //  Preconditions are built in to the language and checked by the compiler if N <= 1 then
+   if N <= 1 then
       return N
    else